 The portrayal should support the playback of recorded data.

 Examples of portrayal

-Examples of portrayal are provided in ANNEX A to this guideline.
+Examples of portrayal are provided in annex A to this guideline.

 It should be noted that the examples of portrayal referred to may be subject to change due to developments.

 CURRENT PRESENTATION/DISPLAY STANDARDS

 The following is a list of shipborne and shore based equipment, systems, and services based on what is mentioned in existing SOLAS V/19 & 20, IMO MSC, IMO NAV, and IALA related documents.
-The existing standards should be considered ‘minimum standards' in terms of what is required;
+The existing standards should be considered “minimum standards” in terms of what is required;

-It should be noted that the existing standards should not be reviewed in isolation but collectively with all relevant standards to gain the full picture (e.g. IEC and ISO standards);
+It should be noted that the existing standards should not be reviewed in isolation but collectively with all relevant standards to gain the full picture (e.g., IEC and ISO standards);

-Besides the below existing standards, other aspects (e.g. Data Quality assurance, availability and reliability of systems and signals) and as a result of development or increasing user needs (HCD), may be considered.
+Besides the below existing standards, other aspects (e.g., Data Quality assurance, availability and reliability of systems and signals) and as a result of development or increasing user needs (HCD), may be considered.

 ECDIS